 Replace your Ziplocs with reusable bags/containers

 Ziploc bags are a go-to when it comes to storing food or leftover meals.
-These flexible bags are durable, versatile and easy to use.
-They are also very convenient for storing away small items around the house or using as travel bags.
+These flexible bags are durable, versatile, and easy to use.
+They are also very convenient for storing away small items around the house or using them as travel bags.
 However, producers make Ziploc bags from single-use plastic, which is harmful to the environment and marine animals.
 Plastics also contribute to greenhouse gas emissions, helping accelerate climate change.
 The good news is there are good eco-friendly alternatives to Ziploc bags that are ideal for food storage.

 Eat fresh foods, avoid processed & packaged foods

 Another way to greatly reduce your waste and plastic addiction is to eat fresh food.
 Not only are you reducing waste, but you are also eating healthier; it is a win-win for you and your family!
 Natural foods do not usually require excess packaging and fresh grains, fruits and vegetables use little to no plastic packaging.